Adir-SL/MotionBlurJS/README.md

 ## What is MotionBlurJS
 **MotionBlurJS** is a lightweight JavaScript library that allows your animations to shine with homemade native CSS Motion Blur and Motion Fade while keeping your code clean and your CSS animations smooth.

-## How does it work
-**MotionBlurJS** will duplicate your objects so they can get blurred or faded on runtime, the code will compile into a clean version of the motion blur and the DOM will only show the necessary objects, in order for it to work properly the blurred object has to be positioned absolutely and to be animated with keyframes CSS animation

 ## The simple method
 You can use *MotionBlurJS* by simply linking to it in your document head tag like so:
 ```HTML